 2. Private Limited Company (limited by guarantee)

 This type of company does not have shareholders, just guarantors.
-The liability of guarantors is limited.
+The liability of guarantors is limited to a pre-agreed amount.

 3. Public Limited Company (PLC)